back to Blog

 Source: Maryland Department of the Environment, Regulation of Water Supply, Sewage Disposal, and Solid Waste, Chapter 04: Well Construction

-If the distance between a septic system and a well are not sufficient, or if there is a leak or a failure in a septic component, contamination of the well may result.
+If the septic tank and well distance is too short, or if there’s a leak or failure in a septic component, it could result in a contamination of your well water.

 When a well is too close to a septic system or other source of wastewater, a variety of contaminants can enter your well water, including:

-• Chemicals from paint, drain cleaners, and other household products
+• Chemicals: Paint, drain cleaners, and other household products

 Call Water Doctor for Water Testing or Treatment in Maryland

-To learn more about our water testing and treatment services, contact Water Doctor today!
-We have been serving residential and commercial clients throughout Maryland since 1979.
+To learn more about our water testing and treatment services, contact Water Doctor today.
+We have served residential and commercial clients in Maryland since 1979.

 affiliate-logo-1